yairEO/tagify/README.md

 will be rendered right next to the caret location and not the the bottom of the Tagify componenet, which might look weird when there is already a lot of content at multiple lines.

+If a tag does not exists in the *whitelist*, it may be created by the user and all you should do is listen to the `add` event and update your local/remote state.

 ## Single-Value

 Similar to native `<Select>` element, but allows typing free text as value.